 [node:title] [node:field_people_bio_last_name] | [site:name]

-I received my M.A. and Ph.D. in Philosophy from Dalhousie University.
-My dissertation (Cartesian Linguistics: From Historical Antecedents to Computational Modeling) traces Cartesian influences from the 17th century to epistemological and metaphysical debates in contemporary linguistics and critically evaluates the work of Noam Chomsky.
-I also hold a science degree in Marine Biology from the University of Rostock in Germany.
-Before coming to KPU, I taught at Dalhousie University, Saint Mary’s University, Mount Saint Vincent University, Brandon University, and gave several guest lectures at Potsdam University in Germany.
+Dr. Christina Behme received her M.A. and Ph.D. in Philosophy from Dalhousie University.
+Her dissertation (Cartesian Linguistics: From Historical Antecedents to Computational Modeling) traces Cartesian influences from the 17th century to epistemological and metaphysical debates in contemporary linguistics and critically evaluates the work of Noam Chomsky.
+She also hold a science degree in Marine Biology from the University of Rostock in Germany.
+Before coming to KPU, Dr. Behme has taught at Dalhousie University, Saint Mary’s University, Mount Saint Vincent University, Brandon University, and gave several guest lectures at Potsdam University in Germany.

 Areas of Interest